vivienbo/dns2azuredns/README.md

-# dnsaxfr2azuredns
+# axfr4azuredns
-`dnsaxfr2azuredns` is a reponse to [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) lack of [AXFR/IXFR](https://learn.microsoft.com/en-us/azure/dns/dns-faq#does-azure-dns-support-zone-transfers--axfr-ixfr--) Zone transfer.
-This is a Java application that acts as a Slave DNS Server and synchronizes with Master DNS's, and then replicates modified data with Azure DNS.
+`axfr4azuredns` is a reponse to [Azure DNS](https://learn.microsoft.com/en-us/azure/dns/dns-overview) lack of support for [AXFR/IXFR](https://learn.microsoft.com/en-us/azure/dns/dns-faq#does-azure-dns-support-zone-transfers--axfr-ixfr--) Zone transfer.
+This is a Java application that can act:
+* As a Slave DNS Server which synchronizes with Master DNS's, and then replicates modified data with Azure DNS.
+* Or as a Master DNS Server which synchronizes with Azure DNS, and then replicates modified data to a non-Azure, AXFR compatible DNS.

 # Disclaimer